cakeslice/Flawk.js/server/deploy/README.md

 ## Install
 #

+SSH in your machine

 [Ubuntu] Install Docker and CapRover: deploy/ubuntu.txt

-To SSH - Use your SSH key and use "root" username

 Then connect using SSH again using port 1000